Get insider access

 Volume 171.64 in³ (2,812.60 cm³)

-The Sony WH1000XM5 have a different carrying case than their predecessor, but it feels great overall.
-It has a fabric finish in the same color as the headphones, which can help protect the headphones from scratches, dust, impact, and slight water damage.
+The Sony WH1000XM5 have a differently-styled carrying case than their predecessor, but it feels great overall.
+The hard case can protect the headphones from scratches, falls, and water exposure when stored, and the fabric finish prevents easy blemishes on the exterior of the case.
 While it's also larger, the inside of the case is molded to fit the headphones in only one possible way.
-There's a dedicated space to safely store the cables and other accessories.
+There's also a dedicated nook to safely store the cables and other accessories.

 7.5